jonathand-cf/juleCTF/README.md

 ## About

-Dette er en samling CTF-oppgaver og tilhørende writeups fra JuleCTF 2025 fra [Cyberlandslaget](https://cyberlandslaget.no/)
+This is a collection of CTF tasks and associated writeups from JuleCTF 2025 from [Cyberlandslaget](https://cyberlandslaget.no/)

+Very Fun!

 ## Challanges